yamadharma/blog/content/en/post/2021/2021-09-18-ceur-ws-conference-repository.md

 -   [ ] Is this WS located to the well-known conference?
 -   [ ] What about the PC?
 Are there different names and people with a good dblp footprint?
 -   [ ] Editors and author footprint also high?
+-   [ ] No university/institution contributes more than 25% of  the papers in a submitted volume, regardless whether the author is the first author or a  co-author.
+-   [ ] No organizer have more than 1 paper in a submitted volume.
+-   [ ] No  university/institution contributes more than 25% of the members of the program committee.

 ## <span class="section-num">4</span> Why a workshop might be rejected {#why-a-workshop-might-be-rejected}